kamcnally/WakeDeviceManager/README.md

 # WakeDeviceManager

-Utility to disable devices from waking your Windows PC.
+C# .NET 4.5 command-line parsing utility to disable devices from waking your Windows PC.